 Accommodation Request Process

 Participants with a disability who may need an accommodation must initiate the request by submitting the SPCS Courtesy Accommodation request form.
-SPCS staff will evaluate the request, recommend reasonable accommodations and communicate results with participants, families, instructional teams, and staff as appropriate.
+SPCS staff will evaluate the request, recommend reasonable accommodations, and communicate results with participants, families, instructional teams, and staff as needed.

 Participants are responsible for:

-- Working with course instructors to discuss the implementation of the accommodations as needed
+- Working with course instructors to discuss the implementation of the accommodations.

-- Adherence to the same standards: academic, technical, performance and behavior expected of all participants
+- Adherence to the same academic, technical, performative and behavioral standards expected of all participants.

 Stanford is committed to ensuring equal access to its educational programs for students with disabilities as specified under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendments Act of 2008.